Jacob489/forked_galaxiesml_examples/README.md

 - Redshift estimation - example of redshift estimation using photometry with a fully connected neural network and with images using a convolutional neural network (CNN).

+# Examples
+- Redshift estimation - example of redshift estimation using photometry with a fully connected neural network and with images using a convolutional neural network (CNN)

 # Table of Contents
 - [Examples](#examples)
 - [Setup Instructions](#setup-instructions)